day8/re-frame/docs/clojurescript.md

 In the form `#!clj (- 3 2)`,  `#!clj -` is a one character name which is the ultimate in kebab case.
 It also happens to look like the minus operator in other languages.

+---
+## Predicates

-On that subject, you'll often see Clojure names which include a trailing `#!clj ?`, like `#!clj even?` or `#!clj nil?`.
+On that subject, you'll often see Clojure names which include a trailing `#!clj ?`.
+For example, `#!clj even?` or `#!clj nil?`.
-This is a convention.
-It is used for predicates which test for truth.
+This is a naming convention.
+It is used for predicate functions which test for a truth.

 |  Form                           |   Evaluates To               |
 |---------------------------------|------------------------------|